Maryland Real Estate Company Drops $10 Million Bonus On 198 Employees, Ranging From $100 To $270K

 “I steer the boat, but they’re the ones that run the boat.
 They’re the ones that make the boat go.
 Without the team we are nothing.
 We are absolutely nothing,” he said.

-Company President Larry Maykrantz said that he and his team talked things over and decided that the most fair and equitable way to distribute the bonus was not based on an employee’s position in the company or their seniority, but rather, by how long they’d been with the company.
+Company President Larry Maykrantz said that he and his team talked things over and ultimately decided that the most fair and equitable way to distribute the bonus was not based on an employee’s position in the company or their seniority, but rather, by how long they’d worked there.

 “We spent a little bit of time discussing it and believe me, once we made that decision, we realized that was the only fair and equitable way of handling this,” he says.